 - Process for Submission and Review of Disclosures.
 Submissions will be made in accordance with the following procedures:

 - Appointments to Committees

-- To begin each association year (June-May), individuals serving on the Board of Directors and each of its Councils and committees are sent appointment or reappointment letters which are signed and returned.
+- To begin each association year (June-May), individuals serving on the Board of Directors and each of its Councils and committees are sent appointment or reappointment notification emails.